-- Wooden Ships and Iron Men: Orcs are very skilled at sailling.
+- Wooden Ships and Iron Men: Orcs are very skilled at sailing.
 This makes sense when you consider they draw inspiration from stories about Vikings.
-In Warcraft II intro, Orcs even pull of a Flaunting Your Fleets manuever.
+In Warcraft II intro, Orcs even pull of a Flaunting Your Fleets maneuver.
 This was however not always the case as Orcs had very little experience with sea and ships on Draenor unlike Ogres, and upon arriving on Azeroth most Orcs were initially superstitious and fearful of the sea though they lost this trait after having been taught by Ogres and Goblins.

 (former) Warchief, the World Shaman

 Voiced by: Chris Metzen (English), Vasily Kosolapov (Russian/Warcraft III), Alexander Gruzdev (Russian/World of Warcraft)

 The previous Warchief of the Horde, son of Durotan.
 Despite the orcs' background as a brutish people, Thrall is more cultured and sets a good example for his race, returning it from demon-worship to their old shamanistic ways.
 He doesn't like unnecessary war, but will fight when he has to.
 Unfortunately, the world at large doesn't seem ready for his idealism.